Bachelor of Arts in Japanese Language

-She has had an interest in Japanese culture and history since intermediate school, says Anna Poufa Siafolau who is completing a Bachelor of Arts in Japanese Language.
+She has had an interest in Japanese culture and history since intermediate school, says Anna Poufa Siafolau who came to AUT to complete a Bachelor of Arts in Japanese Language.

 “In high school, it became a goal of mine to be part of the Japan Exchange Teaching (JET) Programme.
 One of the minimum requirements of the JET Programme is a bachelor’s degree, so I thought doing a Bachelor of Arts in Japanese Language would be a great fit.”